felixblaschke/shelf_plus/tool/templates/README.md

 | SHELF_PORT           | 8080          | Port to bind the shelf application to    |
 | SHELF_ADDRESS        | localhost     | Address to bind the shelf application to |
 | SHELF_HOTRELOAD      | true          | Enable hot-reload                        |

+You override the default values with optional parameters in the `shelfRun()` function.

+@code tool/templates/code/shelf_run_override_default.dart